Diet for hiatal hernia sufferers – this contains a list of food to help improve your health.

 A hiatal hernia occurs when part of your stomach pushes upward through your diaphragm and into your chest region.
 Your diaphragm normally has a small opening (hiatus) through which your food tube (oesophagus) passes on its way to connect to your stomach. the stomach can push up through this opening and cause a hiatal hernia.
 Your diaphragm is a large muscle that lies between your abdomen and chest.
 You use this muscle to help you breathe.

 In most cases, a small, a small hiatal hernia doesn’t cause problems and you may never know you have a hiatal hernia unless your doctor discovers it when checking for another condition.
 But a large hiatal hernia can allow food and acid to break up into your oesophagus, leading to heartburn.
 Sometimes a very large hiatal hernia requires surgery.
 This condition mostly occurs in people who are over 50 years.

 Types of Hiatal Hernia

-There are generally two types of hiatal hernia.
+There are generally two types of a hiatal hernia.
 They include:

 Causes of Hiatal Hernia